 Hover to see how factors connect to Social Awareness & Relationship Skills.
 Then click connected factors to explore strategies related to multiple factors.

-Learning is powerful when it is social—when we learn with and from each other.
-Social Awareness & Relationship Skills are essential for forming and maintaining positive relationships so that peers and teachers can become learning partners.
+Learning is powerful when it is social––when we learn with and from each other.
+Social Awareness & Relationship Skills are essential for forming and maintaining positive relationships so that peers and educators can become learning partners.
+When each individual sees how they can use their strengths to contribute to the success of a group, they can better engage in class.

 Social Awareness is the understanding of social norms for behavior and the ability to recognize and understand the perspectives and feelings of others.
-Social Awareness allows children to empathize with people from diverse backgrounds and to recognize the Social Supports available from family members, at school, and in the community.
+Social Awareness allows children to empathize with people from diverse backgrounds that are different from their own.
+This awareness continues to develop into adolescence.

 Physically acting out a text enhances reading comprehension.